-Depending on your previous qualifications you might have exemptions from any or all of the nine Fundamentals papers, and can start at Professional level.
+Depending on your previous qualifications you might have exemptions from any or all of the 9 Applied Knowledge or Skills papers, and can start at Professional level.

 How long does the ACCA take?

-You have ten years to complete the qualification, but most students take three to four years.
+You have ten years to complete the qualification, but students can complete it within three years.
 You can either study full-time, or study part-time while working.